AlexLaforge/Native-adblock-detector/README.md

 ##Live examples

-Go to this page with enabled Adblock, scroll page: http://asiatoworld.com/2016/07/17/china-unveils-giant-sculpture-of-chinese-god-of-war-guan-yu/
+Go to this page with Adblock enabled, and scroll down the page: http://asiatoworld.com/2016/07/17/china-unveils-giant-sculpture-of-chinese-god-of-war-guan-yu/

 More examples: